An update from the Head of BBC Writersroom - How we can (and can’t) help develop your writing

 And then kick off a gripping story.
 If you have a great twist - don’t save it for the end, your reader may not get that far.
 Use it to hook your audience in early.
 (You’ll find another twist for the end.)

 But always, the most important thing is to work out what you want to say, and how to say it in your own unique way.
 That is what gives you your USP and makes you stand out from the crowd of script submissions.

-So best of luck to anyone submitting a script to our next Drama window, open from 10th December 2018 to 7th January 2019; we look forward to reading your work!
+So best of luck to anyone submitting a script to our next Drama window, we look forward to reading your work!